When it comes to plant protein powders, it’s a highly individual affair.

-First, let’s get this out of the way: the best plant based protein powder for you may be completely different than me.
-Your age, activity level, health goals, pre-existing conditions, and hormones all play a part in determining the right powder for you.
+Your age, activity level, health goals, pre-existing conditions, and budget all play a part in determining the best plant-based protein powder for you.

-For this review, I analyzed the nutrition and ingredients for 20+ of the (supposedly) healthiest and best plant based / vegan protein powder brands.
+For this review, we analyzed the nutrition and ingredients for 20+ of the (supposedly) best plant based / vegan protein powder brands.

-If you want to find the best plant protein powders for your health, my reviews will reveal:
+If you want to find the ideal plant protein powders for your health, our reviews will reveal:

-- Why most whey and vegan protein powder brands are not what they say they are (and 5 questions you should always ask to find the cleanest and healthiest ones)
+- Why most protein powder brands (plant and animal) are not what they say they are (and 5 questions you should always ask to find the cleanest and healthiest ones).

-- What several top health experts (including a world renowned cardiologist) look for when recommending protein powder
+- What several top health experts (including a world renowned cardiologist) look for in their protein powders.

 - How 20+ of plant protein powders compare in terms of ingredients, nutrition, and cost.

-Scroll down or click/tap the the green and grey boxes below to navigate to each section.
+Scroll down or click/tap the green and grey boxes below to navigate to each section in the article.

 Protein manufacturers spend lots of dough to convince you their products are “clean” and healthy.
-I’m talking millions of dollars on marketing and fancy packaging with bogus health claims.
+We’re talking millions of dollars on marketing and fancy packaging with bogus health claims.